 Systemic anti-inflammatory supplements

-Systemic anti-inflammatory supplements can also be helpful due to their powerful anti-inflammatory properties.
-These anti-inflammatories include but are not limited to, Curcumin/Turmeric, Boswellia,4Henrotin Y, Dierckxsens Y, Delisse G, Seidel L, Albert A. Curcuminoids and Boswellia serrata extracts combination decreases tendinopathy symptoms: findings from an open-label post-observational study.
+Anti-inflammatory supplements can also be helpful due to their powerful anti-inflammatory properties.
+Turmeric, Boswellia,4Henrotin Y, Dierckxsens Y, Delisse G, Seidel L, Albert A. Curcuminoids and Boswellia serrata extracts combination decreases tendinopathy symptoms: findings from an open-label post-observational study.
 Current Medical Research and Opinion.
-2021;37(3):423-430. doi:https://doi.org/10.1080/03007995.2020.1860923 or Ginger.
+2021;37(3):423-430. doi:https://doi.org/10.1080/03007995.2020.1860923 and ginger are three such soothers.

 Footnotes